milosob/milo/docs/integration.md

 ```shell
 cmake ../milo -DMILO_TEST=ON -DMILO_TEST_CONSTEXPR=ON -DMILO_TEST_PRIMITIVE=ON -DMILO_APP=ON && make && ctest
 ```

-Skip `-DMILO_TEST_CONSTEXPR=ON` if testing for `constexpr` correctness is not necessary.
-Testing constexpr cases can take up to several minutes.

-Skip `-DMILO_APP=ON` if building a command line application is not necessary.

 ```shell
 # Using sudo may be required if installing to /usr/local.